JamesRakanathaLitanto/pl-snap/elements/pl-snap/README.md

     Key points:
         a.	gradingMethod needs to be External
         b.	externalGradingOptions:
-        a.	enabled must be true
+            -	enabled must be true
-        b.	image points to the autograder docker image
+            -	image points to the autograder docker image
-        c.	serverFilesCourse adds the autograder folder
-        d.	entrypoint runs the “run_autograder” script
+            -	entrypoint runs the “run_autograder” script

 2.	question.html:
     - pl-snap has two attributes: